srish/wiki-user-feedback/README.md

 # wiki user feedback

-It is a user feedback gadget for technical documentation currentkly deployed on MediaWiki.org & Wikitech.
+It is a user feedback gadget for technical documentation currentkly deployed on MediaWiki.org & Wikitech (see here: https://www.mediawiki.org/wiki/MediaWiki:Gadget-userfeedback.js)

 ### Screenshots